 There is no doubt this will not be easy, but the positive attitude you have will wear off on your child, and possibly your ex.
 The easier you make this on everyone, the more positive an experience it will be for your child, and you are setting precedent for future years.

 Divorce is hard, it’s painful, and it’s a process no one wishes to go through.
 However, when you need the experiences of a family law attorney, turn to the law office of David Pedrazas.
 You can get through all the firsts and rebuild your life, in a positive, loving way.
-Contact us here or call 801-263-7078 for a free consultation.
+Contact us here or call 801-263-7078 for a Legal Case Review.